Dental Bonding In Edison & Highland Park, NJ

 Click Here To View More Testimonials!

-How Do I Care For My Teeth That Have Had Bonding?
+How Do I Care for My Teeth That Have Had Bonding?

 Teeth that have been bonded with composite resin don’t need any special care.
 Simply follow your typical good home hygiene practices of brushing for two minutes twice a day and flossing once a day.
 And be sure to keep your twice-yearly professional exams and cleanings with the team at Gentle Dental.